AkshayG257/TaskForHulkApps/AMS/README.md

 This app is having the most basic UI and is mostly using the laravel's default ui since it is more focused on the functionality

+Some validations like selecting start and end time of the appointment are already implemented

 ○ Tech stack used, including specific libraries / versions.